shenango/caladan/README.md

 ## Supported Platforms

-This code has been tested most thoroughly on Ubuntu 18.04 with kernel 5.2.0 and Ubuntu 20.04 with kernel 5.4.0.
+This code was originally developed and tested on Ubuntu 18.04 with kernel 5.2.0 and Ubuntu 20.04 with kernel 5.4.0.
+Most recently it has been confirmed to run on Ubuntu 22.04 (kernel 5.15) and Ubuntu 24.04 (kernel 6.8).

 ### NICs

-This code has been tested with Intel 82599ES 10 Gbits/s NICs, Mellanox ConnectX-3 Pro 10 Gbits/s NICs, and Mellanox Connect X-5 40 Gbits/s NICs.
-If you use Mellanox NICs, you should install the Mellanox OFED as described in [DPDK's documentation](https://doc.dpdk.org/guides/nics/mlx4.html).
-If you use Intel NICs, you should insert the IGB UIO module and bind your NIC interface to it (e.g., using the script `./dpdk/usertools/dpdk-setup.sh`).
+Caladan performs best using its own mlx5 driver which is compatible with ConnectX-4 and newer NVIDIA/Mellanox NICs.
+However, it can also use DPDK for networking in a lower performance configuration.
+Recently tested and confirmed working DPDK pmds include: ixgbe, i40e, ice, bnxt, mana, failsafe, mlx5, and tap; mlx4 is not supported.
+Please contact us if there is another PMD which you need help enabling.

 To enable Jumbo Frames for higher throughput, first enable them in Linux on the relevant interface like so: